Znojse/vulkan-triangle/README.md

 # Vulkan Triangle
 An application generating a RGB triangle within a window using Vulkan and following this [vulkan-tutorial](https://vulkan-tutorial.com/).
-The project is developed in C++ using the Vulkan API and setting up the the project structure with Conan, CMake and CMakePresets.
+The project is developed in C++ using the Vulkan API and setting up the project structure with Conan, CMake and CMakePresets.

 ## Project Structure
 ```